COVESA/iot-event-analytics/docs/topics/iotea-components.md

 ## TestSuiteTalent

-This is a specialization of a [_Talent_](#Talent) which provides an simply API to implement and register integration tests by abstraction the underlying needed communication and functionality.
+This is a specialization of a [_Talent_](#Talent) which provides a simple API to implement and register integration tests by abstracting the underlying needed communication and functionality.

 ## Protocol Gateway